Top 8 Paris Walks

 If you walk through the square you will find a hidden gem, the Hotel de Sully Garden.
 This is one of the most beautiful private mansions in all of Paris.
 Once a home to the royals, it is now it is now the headquarters of the Centre des monuments nationaux, which conserves, restores, and manages historic buildings and sites which are the property of the French state.

-You can of course discover the Marais on your own, but if you prefer a guided tour, Discover Walks runs tours in the Marais every day.
+Of course, you can explore the Marais on your own, but if you prefer a guided tour, Discover Walks offers daily tours of the Marais.